Luke Jackson (basketball, born 1981): Professional career

-While he was selected by Cleveland with the tenth pick overall of the 2004 NBA Draft, his playing time with the Cavaliers was limited to only 46 games over his first two NBA seasons, missing 32 games in the second season with a broken left wrist.
+Following the previous season where the Cleveland Cavaliers as a team had a league-worst 3PT% and a successful rookie season from Lebron James, Cleveland Cavaliers sought an older player that was ready to contribute and could shoot well.

+Jackson, a senior who shot 40% from 3 in college, fit both criteria.
+Cleveland selected Jackson with the tenth pick overall in the 2004 NBA Draft.
+His rookie season was plagued by back issues that began in summer league, was later diagnosed as a herniated disk and required surgery, limiting him to 10 games.

+In his second season, he only played in 36 games after breaking his left wrist in a February 2006 game against the Philadelphia 76ers and he underwent a 2nd back surgery at the end of the season.

 That Fall, Cleveland traded Jackson, along with an undisclosed amount of cash, to the Boston Celtics in return for center Dwayne Jones; Jackson was waived before the 2006–07 season started on October 27.

 Recovered from his injuries, Jackson signed with the Idaho Stampede of the NBDL.
 Jackson averaged 12.5 points, 2.3 rebounds and 3.2 assists in 30.8 minutes in six games with Idaho, gaining the attention of the injury rattled Los Angeles Clippers.
 He signed to a 10-day contract in January 2007 with the Clippers, but his stay in Los Angeles was brief, appearing in only three games.

 On March 25, 2007, Jackson was signed to a 10-day contract by the Toronto Raptors to provide bench depth.
 After performing well in limited minutes, he was signed to a second ten-day contract and then to a two-year pact with Toronto for the rest of the 2006–2007 NBA season, and the 2007–08 season as well.
 On April 18, 2007, in Toronto's last game of the regular season, Jackson exploded for a career-high 30 points and 5 assists while logging a career maximum 39 minutes in a defeat to the Philadelphia 76ers.